On the gap between cluster dimensions of loop soups on $\mathbb{R}^3$ and the metric graph of $\mathbb{Z}^3$: Introduction

-Here we use $\cup \mathcal{L}$ to denote the union of ranges of all loops in the point measure $\mathcal{L}$, and $A\xleftrightarrow{F} A'$ denotes the event that there exists a path within $F$ connecting $A$ and $A'$.
-Referring to \cite[Sections 5 and 6]{lupu2016loop}, the following two fundamental corollaries can be derived from (\ref{two_point_function}): \begin{enumerate}
+Here we use $\cup \mathcal{L}$ to denote the union of ranges of all loops in the point measure $\mathcal{L}$, and we write $A\xleftrightarrow{F} A'$ for the event that there exists a path within $F$ connecting $A$ and $A'$.
+Referring to \cite[Sections 5 and 6]{lupu2016loop}, the following two fundamental consequences can be derived from the isomorphism theorem and (\ref{two_point_function}): \begin{enumerate}